-Calligraphy letters are an art form of writing which mean “beautiful writing” in Greek and employ large brush strokes and perfectly executed lettering.
+Calligraphy letters are an art form of writing which means “beautiful writing” in Greek and employs large brush strokes and perfectly executed lettering.
 Learn how to write calligraphy below, with example guides and tips to make you better.

 Calligraphy is the art of writing beautifully.
 It is an ancient art that has many different styles across several cultures.
 But the principles of calligraphy are the same, no matter what writing system you happen to use.